SoftwareAG/c8y-docs/content/oee/dashboards-bundle/machine-park.md

 Below, the OEE for the areas, sites and lines is displayed.

-Clicking the arrows expands (or collapses) an entity and shows (or hides) the entities attached to it.
+Clicking the arrows expands (or collapses) an entity and shows (or hides) the entities assigned to it.

 ![Entity details](/images/oee/dashboards/dashboard-entity-details.png)

 The OEE value for an entity is calculated as the average or the product (see below) of the associated entities that follow in the hierarchy.
-The hierarchy is as follows: Site < Area < Line < Machine.
+The hierarchy is as follows: Site > Area > Line > Machine.

 For sites, areas and lines you can select one of the following options for the OEE calculation: